Company Registration in Switzerland: Step-by-Step (2026)

 Missing resident director: AG and GmbH must have at least one person authorised to represent the company who is resident in Switzerland.
 Foreign founders must arrange a Swiss-resident director or nominee before notarisation.

 Purpose clause too narrow or too broad: The register may reject a purpose clause that is either overly vague (“all commercial activities”) or so narrow it restricts future business.
-Finding the right balance requires experience.
+Finding the right balance requires experience with register practice.

 Delayed updates: Changes to registered information must be filed within 30 days.
 Directors who resign but remain in the register may face personal liability claims from third parties who relied on the register.